Funding

 Based on these simulations, the optimal AVF site which produces the maximum flow-rate will be established.
 To calibrate and validate the modelling outcome, an in vitro setup of the patient’s local vasculature will be developed, using a Harvard Apparatus® Series 1400 Pulsatile Blood Pump, commercially available silicon or 3D printed extensible tubes to mimic the arteries/veins and water as the working fluid, where an AVF will be created and placed in the setup at the position predicted by the model.
 The AVF output flow rate measured by the experimental setup will then be compared with the model as a primary means of validation.

-This project will be a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Mechanical and Design Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital (СÀ¶ÊÓƵ Hospitals NHS Trust).
+This project will be a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Electrical and Mechanical Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital (СÀ¶ÊÓƵ Hospitals NHS Trust).
 Patient specific data will be provided by the QA Hospital, and the model predictions will be fed-back to their consultants.
 As a secondary means of validation, the model outputs will be compared against the independent assessment of the surgeons, and in cases of mismatch, additional calibration methods will be devised.

 Fees and funding